Lara Bazelon: Chesa Boudin

 Bazelon was an early supporter of Chesa Boudin's campaign to become San Francisco District Attorney in 2019, and served as a member of his policy team.
-In 2020, Boudin appointed Bazelon to Chair his newly created Innocence Commission, a panel of five experts serving pro bono to re-investigate credible claims of wrongful conviction and transmit its findings to the DA.
+In 2020, Boudin appointed Bazelon to chair his newly created Innocence Commission, a panel of five experts serving pro bono to re-investigate credible claims of wrongful conviction and transmit its findings to the DA.
 In 2021, acting on the recommendation of the Innocence Commission, DA Boudin conceded that Joaquin Ciria, convicted of murder in San Francisco in 1991, was factually innocent.

 During the campaign to recall Chesa Boudin, Bazelon was one of his most outspoken advocates.
 Her defenses of Boudin were quoted in numerous media outlets including The New York Times, The New Yorker, The Atlantic, and The San Francisco Chronicle.

 Personal life

 Bazelon lives in San Francisco, California.
-She and her ex-husband, attorney Matthew Dirkes, are divorced and share custody of their two children.
+She and her ex-husband, attorney Matthew Dirkes, share custody of their two children.